uwcartlab/webmapping/Chapter01/readme.md

 If you are collaborating on a project with someone else, they can **_clone_** your repository from GitHub to their own machine, make changes to website files, then submit a **_pull request_** asking you to add changes back to the main repository.
 You can then sync or _pull_ their changes from their repository to the main repository and from there into your local website directory.
 Again, there are several options for using Git and GitHub collaboratively, some using command line and thus providing more control over the push, clone, and pull commands (e.g., [Git Bash](https://git-scm.com/downloads)).

-Again for simplicity, we use [GitHub Desktop](https://desktop.github.com/) in lesson examples.
+For simplicity, we use [GitHub Desktop](https://desktop.github.com/) in lesson examples.
 GitHub Desktop is more beginner-friendly than alternatives and meshes well with the GitHub website.
 However, it can be difficult to make sense when something goes wrong in GitHub Desktop, sometimes requiring deleting and recreating the repo; do such destructive rebuilding only after exhausting alternatives.
 GitHub Desktop works on Windows and Mac machines.

 ### II.
 Setting Up a Repository

 > ### **Create a GitHub account if you do not have one.
 Then, create a _unit-1_ repository.**

-The first step to setting up GitHub is to create a GitHub account if you do not already have one).
+The first step to setting up GitHub is to create a GitHub account, if you do not already have one.
 Go to [https://github.com/](https://github.com/), enter a username, e-mail, and password, and click "Sign up for GitHub."

 Then open GitHub Desktop and log in.
 Click "Current repository" in the upper-left corner of the application, then click "Add" and choose "Create new repository...".
 Enter the name of your website, then in "Local path" navigate to the directory _containing_ your website directory, and click "Create repository" (Figure 3.2).